mlund/jupyter-course/README.md

 There are many freely available online resources to learn data science.
 The best resource to find help with programming and scripting is [Stack Overflow](https://stackoverflow.com), which is a question and answer website curated by software developer communities.
-An excellent book is "Python Data Science Handbook" by Jake VanderPlas which is freely available as Jupyter notebooks at [this Github page](https://github.com/jakevdp/PythonDataScienceHandbook).
+An excellent book is "Python Data Science Handbook" by Jake VanderPlas which is freely available as Jupyter notebooks at [this GitHub page](https://github.com/jakevdp/PythonDataScienceHandbook).
 On the author's webpage, you can also find a list of excellent [talks, lectures, and tutorials](http://vanderplas.com/speaking.html) and a [blog](http://jakevdp.github.io/).
-Yet another useful resource is the podcast [Data Skeptic](https://dataskeptic.com) which features a collection of entertaining and educational mini lectures on data science as well as interviews with experts.
+Yet another useful resource is the podcast [Data Skeptic](https://dataskeptic.com) which features a collection of entertaining and educational mini-lectures on data science as well as interviews with experts.